Villages of Portland: The Grove

 The Grove is a small village near Easton containing HMP Portland, the Young Offenders Institution.

 Wakeham

 Wakeham is a small village near the village of Easton, in Tophill on the Isle of Portland in Dorset, England.

 Weston

 Weston 50°32′22.96″N 2°26′50.24″W is a village in Tophill on the Isle of Portland, Dorset, England.
 It is on the outskirts of the main village Easton, and near also to the village of Southwell.
-Weston contains a Roman Villa - one of the few archaeological sites on the Isle of Portland, which is opposite the Royal Manor Arts College.
+Weston contains a Roman Villa - one of the few archaeological sites on the Isle of Portland, which is opposite the site of the previous Royal Manor Arts College.

 Underhill

 Fortuneswell

 Fortuneswell is the largest of eight villages on the Isle of Portland, just off the coast of Dorset in the English Channel.
 The village lies on steeply sloping land on the northern edge of the island (Underhill), where Chesil Beach, the tombolo which connects the island to the mainland, joins the island.

 The village has a main shopping street with several shops.

 The nearby villages of Chiswell and Castletown almost merge into Fortuneswell, as they share the limited space on the northern slopes of the island.
 However, Fortuneswell occupies the steepest land far above sea level, whereas Castletown and Chiswell occupy flat land close to sea level, next to Portland Harbour and Chesil Beach respectively.